-soft robotics, fiber reinforcement, bioinspiration, soft composites, passive deformation control
+Soft robotics, fiber reinforcement, bioinspiration, soft composites, passive deformation control

-1 Introduction
+1. Introduction

 The advantages of soft robots have rapidly been gaining the attention of the robotics community, as evidenced by this journal's special edition, among others.
 Their appeal lies in the ability of compliant bodies and components to offer more robust and adaptable performance than traditional rigid systems.
-Flexible robotic structures are less prone to critical failure, as they can deform to accommodate critical loads while maintaining the ability to return to an operational state (Trivedi, Rahn, Kier and Walker 2008; Rus and Tolley 2015; Manti, Cacucciolo and Cianchetti 2016; Laschi, Mazzolai and Cianchetti 2016).
+Flexible robotic structures are less prone to critical failure, as they can deform to accommodate critical loads while maintaining the ability to return to an operational state (Laschi et al., 2016; Manti et al., 2016; Rus and Tolley, 2015; Trivedi et al., 2008).
 Similarly, a deformable body can collapse down to fit through narrow openings in order to reach normally inaccessible locations.
-When it comes to tasks like grasping and tactile sensing, a compliant manipulator allows for a much more sensitive touch by deforming to fit the geometry of objects (Polygerinos, Correll, Morin, Mosadegh, Onal, Petersen, Cianchetti, Tolley and Shepherd 2017; Galloway, Becker, Phillips, Kirby, Licht, Tchernov, Wood and Gruber 2016).
-Soft skins have shown tremendous promise as sensors and tools for haptic feedback (Tavakoli, Rocha, Lourenço, Lu and Majidi 2017).
-Soft robotic elements are also inherently safer for humanrobot interactions, or for robots studying and manipulating sensitive biological systems.
-For a review of the current state of the art in soft robotic systems please refer to Trivedi, Rahn, Kier and Walker (2008); Rus and Tolley (2015); Manti,
+When it comes to tasks such as grasping and tactile sensing, a compliant manipulator allows for a much more sensitive touch by deforming to fit the geometry of objects (Galloway et al., 2016; Polygerinos et al., 2017).
+Soft skins have shown tremendous promise as sensors and tools for haptic feedback (Tavakoli et al., 2017).
+Soft robotic elements are also inherently safer for human-robot interactions, or for robots studying and manipulating sensitive biological systems.
+For a review of the current state of the art in soft robotic systems please refer to Trivedi et al. (2008), Rus and Tolley (2015), Manti et al. (2016), and Laschi et al. (2016).

-Cacucciolo and Cianchetti (2016); Laschi, Mazzolai and Cianchetti (2016).